Royal Collection Trust/© Her Majesty Queen Elizabeth II 2014

 This subject became one of Allori’s best-known compositions, as the existence of numerous versions of the subject by the artist and his workshop attests.
 This is an especially fine early rendering; the realistic, intensely particularized features of Judith are coarser than in other versions, suggesting that it is a credible portrait of the artist's persecutor.
 Even though carefully executed preparatory drawings have been identified for this work, Allori seems to have made numerous small adjustments to the composition while painting.
 Later versions of the same subject, including that of 1620 in the Pitti Palace, are more firmly executed and lack the vibrancy and painterly qualities of this one.

 The work is characteristic of Allori’s use of rich colours and his sophisticated rendering of texture and form.
-The carefully conceived composition and the dramatically positioned head of Goliath, which seems about to emerge into the space of the beholder, add to the emotional intensity of the painting and clearly indicate why this influential work became emblematic of Florentine Baroque painting for centuries thereafter.
+The carefully conceived composition and the dramatically positioned head of Holofernes, which seems about to emerge into the space of the beholder, add to the emotional intensity of the painting and clearly indicate why this influential work became emblematic of Florentine Baroque painting for centuries thereafter.

 Inscribed at the end of the bed in lower right: Hoc Cristofori Allorii/Bronzinii opere natura/hactenus invicta pene/vincitur Anno 1613